Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Experiments

 \subsection{Experimental studies}

-We compare our method with 5 representative methods \cite{Chen_2019_ICCV,Luo_2019_CVPR,Vu_2019_CVPR,DBLP:conf/nips/LuoLGY020,Yue_2019_ICCV}. \cite{Chen_2019_ICCV,Luo_2019_CVPR,Vu_2019_CVPR} are UDA approaches where target domain data are available during training; \cite{DBLP:conf/nips/LuoLGY020} aims to align domains with limited target domain data and \cite{Yue_2019_ICCV} is a domain alignment approach with no target domain data available.
-Maximum Squares Loss\cite{Chen_2019_ICCV} improves upon semi-supervised learning by preventing easier classes from dominating training, CLAN \cite{Luo_2019_CVPR} seeks to reduce the difference between learned feature representations from the source and target domain, while ADVENT \cite{Vu_2019_CVPR} aims to reduce the prediction uncertainty for target domain data.
-ASM~\cite{DBLP:conf/nips/LuoLGY020}, generates additional training data from a target domain image under one shot unsupervised domain adaptation approach.
-Domain randomization \cite{Yue_2019_ICCV} stylizes multiple instances of a source domain image with style images obtained from ImageNet \cite{ILSVRC15} for each iteration and performs pyramidal pooling on the output from the final layers to maintain feature consistency between the different stylized instances.
+We compare our method with 5 representative methods \cite{Chen_2019_ICCV,Luo_2019_CVPR,Vu_2019_CVPR,DBLP:conf/nips/LuoLGY020,Yue_2019_ICCV} and present the results in Tables \ref{tab:gta-cityscapes} and \ref{tab:synthia-cityscapes}. \cite{Chen_2019_ICCV,Luo_2019_CVPR,Vu_2019_CVPR} are UDA approaches where target domain data are available during training; \cite{DBLP:conf/nips/LuoLGY020} aims to align domains with limited target domain data and \cite{Yue_2019_ICCV} is a domain generalization approach.
+Maximum Squares Loss \cite{Chen_2019_ICCV} improves upon semi-supervised learning by preventing easier classes from dominating training, CLAN \cite{Luo_2019_CVPR} seeks to reduce the difference between learned feature representations from the source and target domain, while ADVENT \cite{Vu_2019_CVPR} aims to reduce the prediction uncertainty for target domain data.
+ASM~\cite{DBLP:conf/nips/LuoLGY020} generates additional training data from a target domain image under one shot UDA approach.
+Domain randomization \cite{Yue_2019_ICCV} stylizes multiple instances of a source domain image with style images obtained from ImageNet \cite{ILSVRC15} for each iteration and performs pyramidal pooling on the extracted features to maintain feature consistency between the different stylized instances.

-The unsupervised domain adaptation approaches are trained with source domain data, with stylized source domain data as the target domain data.
-Our method demonstrates superior performance to these methods for both GTA5 and Synthia datasets (Table \ref{tab:gta-cityscapes}, \ref{tab:synthia-cityscapes}) .
-While our approach shows comparable performance with Yue \etal \cite{Yue_2019_ICCV} for the GTA5 dataset, Yue \etal \cite{Yue_2019_ICCV} generate 15 additional auxillary domains (stylized images) for each source domain image.
-In comparison, our approach only stylizes a single source domain image once per iteration.
-Furthermore, Yue \etal perform spatial pyramid pooling on the extracted features from all instances, increasing the computational requirements.
-With much less computational cost, our approach still achieves comparable results on GTA5 (Table \ref{tab:gta-cityscapes}) and better results on Synthia (Table \ref{tab:synthia-cityscapes}).

-We conducted an additional experiment to help evaluate the significance of semantic information for stylization.
-We trained a ASH model that receives uniform semantic information across all classes (ASH Uni.Sem.Info) and report the performance in Table \ref{tab:gta-cityscapes}.
-ASH outperformed ASH Uni.Sem.Info across all classes (Table \ref{tab:gta-cityscapes}).
-This suggests that semantic information is essential to the performance improvements seen with ASH.